15 Skin Cancer Myths You Need to Stop Believing Right Now

 “Many of my patients think melanoma is a common cancer in young adults, especially women.
 They’re right, but that doesn’t mean elderly people, both men and women, don’t need to worry,” says Dr. Albright.
 According to the American Cancer Society, the risk of getting melanoma actually goes up as you age; the average age at diagnosis is 63.
 It’s important to continue to protect your skin from UV rays and to see a dermatologist regularly throughout your lifetime.

 Few moles equals low skin cancer risk

 The CDC lists having lots of moles as being a risk factor for skin cancer, but not having moles does not mean you’re risk-free.
-One study, reports the American Cancer Society, found that most people who are diagnosed with melanoma do not have many moles.
-The takeaway is simple: Keep an eye on any mole—even if it’s your only one—and let your doctor know if you notice a change.
+Keep an eye on any mole—even if it’s your only one—and let your doctor know if you notice a change.
 Find out how to check your body for cancerous moles.

 People don’t die from skin cancer

-Malignant melanoma is very deadly: According to data compiled by the American Cancer Society, over 91,000 people in the U.S. are expected to be diagnosed with new melanomas during 2018.
-Of that number, over 9,000 are expected to die from their disease.
-That’s really bad news.
-The good news is, most skin cancer can be avoided by dispelling the myths associated with it and following safe sun guidelines.
-Don’t miss these surprising facts about skin cancer everyone should know.
+Malignant melanoma can be deadly: According to data compiled by the American Cancer Society, over 100,350 new melanomas will be diagnosed in the U.S. in 2020.
+Of that number, over 6,000 people are expected to die of melanoma.
+It’s important to remember that most skin cancer can be avoided by dispelling the myths associated with it and following safe sun guidelines.